Structural mechanics of filamentous cyanobacteria: Introduction

 No matter what the origin of their motile forces, mechanically, filamentous cyanobacteria can be considered to act as self-propelled semi-flexible rods.
 This means that they belong to the class of active polymer or active nematic systems, terms that describe collections of self-driven moving objects with a highly elongated shape (see \textit{e.g.} \cite{Marchetti2013,doostmohammadi2018active,Winkler2020}).
 For such systems the bending stiffness--also sometimes called the flexural rigidity--characterises the flexibility of the filaments, and influences their behaviour.
 As a recent example, the motion of active polymers in porous media has been shown to depend dramatically on their stiffness, ranging from filaments that smoothly move through the pore spaces, to those that easily get trapped \cite{Mokhtari2019DynamicsMedia}.
 This would be of relevance to the design of scaffolds for microbial fuel cells \cite{han2016three,wang2015novelly}, to determine pore sizes that can effectively trap filaments but still allow for the flow of dissolved gasses.

 Through collective interaction, filamentous cyanobacteria self-organise into colonies or biofilms, symbiotic communities found in a wide variety of ecological niches.
-Their larger-scale collective structures are characterised by diverse shapes including bundles, vortices and window-like patterns \cite{Shepard2010UndirectedMats}, and similar patterns have been observed in fossil records \cite{Sumner1997LateDifferently,Allwood2006StromatoliteAustralia}.
+Their larger-scale collective structures are characterised by diverse shapes including bundles, vortices and reticulate patterns like those shown in Fig.~\ref{fig:reticulate_structure} and in Refs.~\cite{Shepard2010UndirectedMats,Davies2016}.
+Similar patterns have been observed in fossil records \cite{Allwood2006StromatoliteAustralia,Davies2016,Sumner1997LateDifferently}.
 For filamentous cyanobacteria, the mechanics of the filaments is known to contribute to self-organisation, for example in determining how one filament will bend when in contact with other filaments or obstacles \cite{Tamulonis2014AFormation}.
-Further, biofilms and biomats in general show some remarkably conserved macro-mechanical properties, typically behaving as viscoelastic materials with a relaxation time of about 20 minutes \cite{Shaw2004}.
+Further, biofilms and biomats show some remarkably conserved macro-mechanical properties, typically behaving as viscoelastic materials with a relaxation time of about 20 minutes \cite{Shaw2004}.
 However, there has been a lack of any corresponding systematic measurement of the micro-mechanical properties of filamentous cyanobacteria, to the point where such properties are typically just assumed when needed in models (\emph{e.g.} see \cite{Tamulonis2014AFormation}).
 This paper seeks to fill that gap by providing carefully measured values of the mechanical properties of individual filaments of cyanobacteria.